kyma-project/kyma/components/istio-kyma-patch/README.md

 the istio-system Namespace.
 See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by default.

-5. Enable default sidecar injection for Istio.
+5. Enable default sidecar injection.
 By default, sidecar injection is enabled in the Namespaces labeled with `istio-injection: enabled`.
-The patch reverses this behavior: sidecar injection is enabled for all Namespaces, except those labeled with `istio-injection: disabled`.
+The patch reverses this behavior: sidecar injection is enabled in all Namespaces, except those labeled with `istio-injection: disabled`.

-6. Disable sidecar injection in the `istio-system` Namespace.
+6. Label the Namespaces that should not allow sidecar injection.
+The list of excluded Namespaces is declared under the **exclude** key in the `istio-kyma-patch-config` Configmap.